 The sources did say the U.S. investigation into Guccifer 2.0 had been taken over by special counsel Robert Mueller, a move sure to rattle Trump campaign staff.

 That Russia interfered in the U.S. election is widely accepted, and there is growing evidence that some members of Trump’s campaign team had contact with people linked to the Kremlin ahead of the vote.
-However, confirmation of the long held suspicion of U.S. intelligence officials that Guccifer 2.0 is a Russian spy brings the notion of collusion into sharper relief.
+However, confirmation of the long-held suspicion of U.S. intelligence officials that Guccifer 2.0 is a Russian spy brings the notion of collusion into sharper relief.

-Trump and his allies have consistently disputed the claim the Moscow was behind the DNC hack, particularly Roger Stone, a member of Trump’s inner circle, who claimed to be in contact with the hacker during the campaign.
+Trump and his allies have consistently disputed the claim that Moscow was behind the DNC hack, particularly Roger Stone, a member of Trump’s inner circle, who claimed to be in contact with the hacker during the campaign.
 Stone even released chat messages he exchanged with Guccifer 2.0 last year, in an attempt to debunk claims of a Kremlin link.

 Stone was already reportedly in Mueller’s crosshairs before it came to light Thursday that he was admittedly in contact with a Russian intelligence agent during the campaign.